dotnet/docs-maui/docs/deployment/hot-restart.md

     :::image type="content" source="media/hot-restart/run-local-device.png" alt-text="Screenshot of the initial debug target chosen for hot restart.":::

-    The **Setup Hot Restart** setup wizard will appear, which will guide you through setting up a local iOS device for deployment.
+    The **Setup Hot Restart** setup wizard will appear, which will guide you through setting up a local iOS device for hot restart deployment.

 1. In the **Setup Hot Restart** setup wizard, click the **Next** button: